Hittite grammar: a-stem declension in Old Hittite (OH)

 In MH, two more plural suffixes were created for the nominative and accusative (nom. -eš, -uš, -aš; acc. -uš, -eš, -aš).
-Then, the allative and instrumental cases both merged with dative-locative -az(a).
+Then, the allative and instrumental cases both merged with ablative -az(a).
 The use of old allative -a and old instrumental -it in NH are archaisms.
 In NH, all the three plural suffixes for nouns of common gender in the two strong cases (nominative and accusative) collapsed into -uš, with only some exceptions.
 In OH, the original suffix of the genitive plural is -an; then, a new suffix -aš was coined in Late OH and displaced -an in NH.

 Adjectives in a-stem share the same endings of noun declension; their gender depends from the gender of the noun they refer to (common/animate or neuter).